Joel-Maldonado/rivel-c/README.md

 ### Functions, Scope, and Runtime Behavior

 - forward calls and recursion
-- lexical block scope with shadowing in nested scopes
-- top-level constant evaluation
-- builtin `print(expr)` for `Int`, `Double`, `Bool`, and `String`
 - string builtins `len`, `substr`, `contains`, `starts_with`, `ends_with`
 - struct values are copied by value; string-containing structs retain and release nested strings automatically
-- strings are immutable UTF-8 byte sequences; `len` and `substr` use byte counts
+- strings are immutable UTF-8 byte sequences, and `len` and `substr` use byte counts
-- division and modulo by zero are checked at runtime and terminate with an error
-- substring bounds are checked at runtime and terminate with an error
-- `main`'s returned `Int` becomes the program's process exit code

 ## What It Does Not Do

-The language is tiny and not developed yet.
-Some important limits:
+The language is very tiny, basic, and underdeveloed.
+Some current limits:

+- no arrays yet
 - one input file per compiler invocation
 - no imports or modules
-- no character literals or lists
-- no string indexing or `Char` type
-- no generic iterables, range values, or stepped/reverse `for` loops
-- no top-level `mut`
-- no `#` comments
-- no methods, struct equality, or top-level `const` struct values
-- no recursive/self-referential structs
 - `print(...)` is a statement-only builtin, not an expression
-- conditions for `if` and `while` must not be wrapped directly in outer parentheses

 ## Testing